-First things first, understand that visiting Monument Valley is not free.
-An entrance fee to Monument Valley must be paid in order to hike, drive the scenic loop and visit the Visitors Center.
+First things first, you should understand that visiting Monument Valley is not free.
+An entrance fee to Monument Valley must be paid in order to hike, drive the scenic loop, and visit the Visitor Center.

-Separately, Monument Valley is apart of Navajo Nation and hence, not a National Park.
+Separately, Monument Valley is a part of Navajo Nation, which means it is not a National Park.
 Therefore, your National Park and Golden Eagle passes are not accepted there.